Tent revival

-Tent revivals, also known as tent meetings, are a gathering of Christian worshipers in a tent erected specifically for revival meetings, evangelism, and healing crusades.
-Tent revivals have had both local and national ministries.
+Tent revivals, also known as tent meetings, are gatherings of Evangelical Christian worshipers in a tent erected specifically for the purpose of revival meetings, camp meetings, evangelism, and healing crusades in the United States.
+Historically, tent revivals and camp meetings had a prominent role in the spread of Evangelical Christianity through the Great Awakenings that occurred across the early United States before the American Civil War.